-Helena Gustafsson was a crypto-zoologist: a scientist who specialized in the search for legendary or extinct animals.
-Now she is carrion in the dirt of the African veldt.
+The near-past: Helena Gustafsson was a crypto-zoologist: a scientist who specialized in the search for legendary or extinct animals.
+Currently: She is carrion in the dirt of the African veldt.

 You can chase away the scavengers, the hyenas and vultures.
 You can sift and study what evidence remains of the animal that made the kill.
 You can’t chase away the files though.
 Or the smell.

 “A cat,” Mwami, the local militia man smirks and picks up a piece of the body — her forearm — gesturing to bite marks in the flesh.
 Steven Anderson grimaces.
 He’s used to death — but the bomb and bullet kind, not the tooth and claw kind.
-There is something more primeval about this type of death; ending your life as a meal to another.
+There is something more primeval about this type of death; ending your life as little more than a satisfactory meal to another animal.

 “What kind of cat?”